How we're supporting Sweden's National Lynch Syndrome database project | Imosphere

 24 January 2018

+The primary objective is to identify quality control parameters related to patient interventions associated with Lynch syndrome.
 The area of interest is the quality of cancer screening activities undertaken with Lynch syndrome patients.
 Individuals identified with this syndrome have an 80% chance of developing colon cancer in their lifetime, so colonoscopies are conducted as part of the screening.

 Transitioning to digital

 As part of the project, clinicians will be entering data directly into our tool, Care Partner, which we designed for data capturing and patient record management.
 The team were excited about this as Care Partner will be used as the platform to digitise their paper records.
 During the training, it was also great to see that Care Partner could offer additional functionality that will add further value to their research and operations.